SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Tutorials/Tutorials_App_Design.md

 1. Click the "+" button in the top-right corner and label it "Save".

-1. In the *header bar* section, select *Icon* and type "Save" in the filter box.
+1. In the *header bar* section, select *Icon* and enter "Save" in the filter box.

 1. Select the *Save* icon.